rohan-chaudhry/bitcoin-widget/README.md

 # bitcoin-widget
 live bitcoin price tracker using HTML and PHP.
-Must run using XAMPP or related software to run
+Must run using XAMPP or related software to run Apache